patching...

 The California College Preparatory Academy graduates its first class of seniors.

-A charter school co-founded by UC Berkeley and Aspire Public Schools will graduate its first class of seniors tomorrow – all 17 of them.
+A charter school co-founded by and Aspire Public Schools will graduate its first class of seniors tomorrow – all 17 of them.
 The California College Preparatory Academy, or CAL Prep as many like to call it, was founded in 2005 and the first graduating class is small.

 But what distinguishes the 17 students who wear a cap and gown tomorrow is that every single one was accepted into a four-year college.
 In fact, it’s a requirement for graduation.